Renan Larue

 Renan Larue is a French writer, literary scholar and historian of vegetarianism.
-He is the author of several books on vegetarianism or veganism, including Le végétarisme et ses ennemis (2015), a history of vegetarianism from Pythagoras until the modern day, and La pensée végane: 50 regards sur la condition animale (2020).
-In 2016 he offered the first course in vegan studies in the United States at the University of California, Santa Barbara.
+He has written several books on vegetarianism and veganism, including Le végétarisme et ses ennemis (2015), a history of vegetarianism from Pythagoras to the modern period, and La pensée végane: 50 regards sur la condition animale (2020).
+In 2016, he taught the first vegan studies course in the United States at the University of California, Santa Barbara.

 Early life and education

-Born in the Côtes-d'Armor, Larue studied French literature at the Paris-Sorbonne University, graduating in 2000 with a BA.
-He went on to obtain three master's degrees: in history from the School for Advanced Studies in the Social Sciences in Paris in 2002, in philosophy from the University of Paris I in 2003, and in classical literature from the University of Strasbourg in 2006.
+Born in the Côtes-d'Armor, Larue studied French literature at the Paris-Sorbonne University, graduating in 2000 with a B.A..
+He received three master's degrees: in history from the School for Advanced Studies in the Social Sciences in Paris in 2002, in philosophy from the University of Paris I in 2003, and in classical literature from the University of Strasbourg in 2006.
 In 2007, he received an Agrégation de lettres modernes.

-Larue was awarded a PhD in French literature in 2011 by the University of Picardy Jules Verne.
-His PhD dissertation focused on the history of vegetarianism in the West and formed the basis of his first book, Le végétarisme et ses ennemis.
+Larue received a PhD in French literature from the University of Picardy Jules Verne in 2011.
+His dissertation examined the history of vegetarianism in the West and was the basis of his first book, Le végétarisme et ses ennemis.

 Career

 Larue is an assistant professor of French literature at the University of California, Santa Barbara.
-In 2016 he offered a course in vegan studies, the first course of its kind in the United States.
-As of 2021 he ran the Vegan Studies program at the University of California, Santa Barbara.
+In 2016, he taught a course in vegan studies, described as the first course of its kind in the United States.
+As of 2021, he ran the Vegan Studies program at the University of California, Santa Barbara.

 Writing

-In Le végétarisme et ses ennemis (2015), Larue reviews the history of vegetarianism in the West, focusing on the historical figures who defended it, including Pythagoras, Porphyry and Plutarch.
-He describes the attitudes of the major monotheistic religions towards the ideas conveyed by vegetarians, with particular emphasis on the hostility of the Catholic Church.
-He then turns to the Age of Enlightenment, where Voltaire played a leading role in the defense of vegetarianism, alongside Jean-Jacques Rousseau, Nicolas de Condorcet, Maupertuis, Bernardin de Saint-Pierre and Morelly.
-The book ends in the 20th century, with the story of the birth of veganism through the Vegan Society co-founded by Donald Watson, Elsie Shrigley and others.
+In Le végétarisme et ses ennemis (2015), Larue surveys the history of vegetarianism in the West.
+The book discusses writers who defended vegetarianism, including Pythagoras, Porphyry and Plutarch, and examines responses to vegetarian ideas in the major monotheistic religions, with attention to the Catholic Church.
+It also covers the Age of Enlightenment, including Voltaire, Jean-Jacques Rousseau, Nicolas de Condorcet, Maupertuis, Bernardin de Saint-Pierre and Morelly, and ends with the founding of the Vegan Society by Donald Watson, Elsie Shrigley and others in the 20th century.

-In Le véganisme (2017), co-authored with Valéry Giroux, Larue, himself vegan, defends veganism as a philosophy and way of life, understood as a social and political movement based on a commitment to, as far as practically possible, avoid the subjugation, mistreatment and killing of sentient beings.
-In Le Végétarisme des Lumières (2019), he examines the medical and philosophical debates around vegetarianism that took place in 18th-century France.
-He also authored the preface to La révolution antispéciste ("The antispeciesist revolution"), a selection of twelve texts from the journal Cahiers antispécistes ("Antispeciesist notebooks").
+In Le véganisme (2017), co-authored with Valéry Giroux, Larue presents veganism as a philosophy, way of life, and social and political movement based on avoiding, as far as practicable, the subjugation, mistreatment and killing of sentient beings.
+In Le végétarisme des Lumières (2019), he examines medical and philosophical debates about vegetarianism in 18th-century France.
+He wrote the preface to La révolution antispéciste ("The antispeciesist revolution"), a selection of twelve texts from the journal Cahiers antispécistes ("Antispeciesist notebooks").

 Awards

 Larue received the Best PhD Dissertation Award from the University of Picardy Jules Verne in 2011.
-In 2016, the Académie Française awarded him the Prix La Bruyère silver medal for his book Le végétarisme et ses ennemis.
+In 2016, the Académie Française awarded him the Prix La Bruyère silver medal for Le végétarisme et ses ennemis.